FriedbergLab/MENTHU-command-line/README.md

 Linux/Unix: https://mirror.las.iastate.edu/CRAN/bin/linux/

-Find your Unix distro, and folow the instructions in the directory.
+Find your Unix distro, and follow the instructions in the directory.

 Once you have downloaded the R installer, run it to install R. You may be required to enter administrator credentials; if you do not have these credentials, talk to your institution's IT department to have them install the software.